 Depression during pregnancy

-Depression is a medical condition that needs treatment to get better.
+Depression is not your fault.
+It's a medical condition that needs treatment to get better.
+If you think you have depression, tell your provider.

-If you're taking an antidepressant and find out you're pregnant, don't stop taking it without talking to your health care provider first.
+If you're taking an antidepressant when you get pregnant, don't stop taking it without talking to your provider first.

 What is depression?

-Depression (also called major depression or clinical depression) is a medical condition that causes feelings of sadness and a loss of interest in things you like to do.
+Depression (also called depressive disorder, major depression and clinical depression) is a medical condition that causes feelings of sadness and a loss of interest in things you like to do.
 It can affect how you feel, think and act and can interfere with your daily life.
 It needs treatment to get better.

 Major depression is more than just feeling down for a few days.
-You may have depression if you have any of these signs that last for more than 2 weeks or:
+You may have depression if you have signs or symptoms of depression that last for more than 2 weeks.
+Signs of a condition are things someone else can see or know about you, like you have a rash or you’re coughing.
+Symptoms are things you feel yourself that others can’t see, like having a sore throat or feeling dizzy.

 Changes in your feelings